-The Township participates in a public entity risk pool, the Ohio Township Association Risk Management Authority (OTARMA).
+The Township participates in the Ohio Township Association Risk Management Authority (OTARMA), a risk-sharing pool that provides property and casualty coverage for its members.
 Note 6 to the financial statements provides additional information for this entity.

 The Township's management believes these financial statements present all activities for which the Township is financially accountable.